What are the Governors for?

 - Looking for evidence that progress is being made against these goals.

-- Questioning whether resources – time, staff or money – are being used well.
+- Questioning whether resources – time, staff or money – are being used effectively.

 What don’t we do?